 By default, the Simulation Data Inspector displays comparison results using fixed colors for the baseline and compared signals.
 Using a fixed color allows you to avoid the baseline signal color and compared signal color being either the same or too similar to distinguish.

-To remove the hierarchy and display a flat list of signals in each run, select
+To remove grouping and display a flat list of signals in each run, select

 None for all grouping options.